-Family members approved to provide personal assistant services may be employed by an agency or employed by the individual/guardian or designated representative using an approved fiscal management service provider.
-If the person employs his/her own workers using an approved fiscal management service provider, the family member serving as a paid personal assistant shall not also be the designated representative/common law employer.
+Family members approved to provide personal assistant services may be employed by an agency or employed by the individual/guardian or designated representative using an approved FMS provider.
+If the person employs his/her own workers using an approved FMS provider, the family member serving as a paid personal assistant shall not also be the designated representative/common law employer.